Kyle0122/kyle0122.github.io/_posts/2017-12-30-Try-cionhive!.markdown

 	<input type="submit" value="Submit"/>
 </form>
 {% endhighlight html %}
-note that the value of data-hash must be a multiple of 256.
+note that the value of data-hashes must be a multiple of 256.